-At the moment, h5py must be compatible with HDF5 back to version 1.10.4.
-But it's possible to conditionally include functions which only appear in newer versions of HDF5.
+At the moment, h5py must be backwards-compatible all the way back to HDF5 1.8.4.
+Starting with h5py 2.2.0, it's possible to conditionally include functions which only appear in newer versions of HDF5.
 It's also possible to mark functions which require Parallel HDF5.
 For example, the function H5Fset_mpi_atomicity was introduced in HDF5 1.8.9 and requires Parallel HDF5.
 Specifiers before the signature in api_functions.txt communicate this:

+'''

 MPI 1.8.9 herr_t H5Fset_mpi_atomicity(hid_t file_id, hbool_t flag)

+'''